DanWin/hosting/README.md

 General Information:
 --------------------

-This is a setup for a TOR based shared hosting server.
+This is a setup for a Tor based shared hosting server.
 It is provided as is and before putting it into production you should make changes according to your needs.
 This is a work in progress and you should carefully check the commit history for changes before updating.

 Installation Instructions:
 --------------------------